tanyamonic/Blogging-Platform/README.md

 - As all of the tech stacks were new .. i didn't know how to use them..
 - Problems during installation
 - Problems during integration
--

 How i overcome them:
 -I started to learn the very basics of some of the languages to work in them.
 (React, fast API, SQL model) -For problems in installation i referred to YouTube tutorials and online tools to successfully install them.
-- But unfortunately, i was unable to integrate the front end and back end... i tried my best but i couldn't achieve it.
+-But unfortunately, i was unable to integrate the front end and back end... i tried my best but i couldn't achieve it.